-Effective August 3, 2020, we’ve been given approval to move to Phase 3 of research resumption across the BSD research laboratories.
+Effective August 3, 2020, we moved from Phase 2 to Phase 3 of research resumption across the BSD research laboratories.

 Each PI should work with their department chair or designated section/research chief to update their research plans using this Amendment to RRP form, and listing any new personnel who will require access to the research buildings on this excel essential personnel template.
 The plan should first be approved by your department before being uploaded to the University portal.

 As we move to increase the density in our laboratories, the city and state are closely monitoring the increasing numbers of positive cases in the area.
 As a reminder, while we certainly hope that this will not be the case, we may be asked to ramp down the level of research in our laboratories again at any point in the future.
 This is something to keep in mind when planning long-term experiments.

 As of February 1, 2021, the BSD is implementing the following modifications to our Implementation Plan for Research Resumption; all other guidance for Phase 3 remains in effect.